nhsconnect/prm-funnel/readme.md

+## Deprecated - 24 January 2023
+This site is no longer published and only for historical purposes

 # PRM Data Funnel

 This is a github pages site used for displaying various meaningful data related to Patient Record Migrations.